Last updated 30 September 2024

 - be outside Australia

-- hold an eVisitor-eligible passport (see DHA website)
+- hold an eVisitor-eligible passport (see Home Affairs website)

 - meet character requirements.

-The application can be made at the DHA website and an ImmiAccount must be created to lodge and application.
+The application can be made at the Home Affairs website and an ImmiAccount must be created to lodge and application.

 A Visitor Visa (subclass 600) is a temporary visa allowing a stay in Australia of up to three, six or twelve months.
 This visa has five streams:

-A person can lodge an application for a Visitor Visa online.
-An application can be made from outside Australia, or from inside Australia if the person holds a substantive visa that does not have a ‘no further stay’ condition (8503) attached.
+An application for a visitor visa can be lodged online.
+An application can be made from outside Australia if the applicant holds no substantive Australian visa, or from inside Australia if the person holds a substantive visa that does not have a ‘no further stay’ condition (8503) attached.

-An application for a Visitor Visa must be accompanied by the required documents.
-A document checklist is available from the DHA website.
-That website also includes information about the application forms that need to be filled out for the different streams of the Visitor Visa.
+An application for a visitor visa must be accompanied by the required documents.
+A document checklist is available from the Home Affairs website.
+The Home Affairs website also includes information about the application forms that need to be filled out for the different streams of the visitor visa.

 A person can apply for this visa if they are intending to visit an Australian citizen or permanent resident who is their parent, spouse, de facto partner, child or sibling, or to travel to Australia for recreational purposes.
 An application can be made onshore or offshore, but the applicant must be in the same place at the time of making the application and at the time a decision is made on the application.

-A person can apply for this visa if they are intending to visit relatives in Australia.
-To apply for this visa, a person must be sponsored by a family member who is an adult (over 18 years) Australian citizen or permanent resident, who has been settled in Australia for a reasonable period (usually two years).
-An applicant can also be sponsored by a member of an Australian parliament, a local government mayor or an authorised person representing an Australian government, or Australian state or territory government department or agency.
-A sponsor cannot sponsor more than one person at the same time, unless the applicants are members of the same family unit.
-A sponsor might be asked to provide a security bond, which will usually be between $5000 and $15 000 per person.
-A sponsor must guarantee that the applicant will leave Australia before their visa expires.
-If the visa holder overstays, the sponsor is not able to sponsor another visitor in the same visa class for five years.
-The applicant must be outside Australia when applying for this visa and when a decision is made in relation to the visa.
+A person can apply for this visa if their intention is to visit relatives in Australia.
+To apply for this visa, a person must be sponsored by a family member who is an Australian citizen or permanent resident over the age of 18 years, who has been settled in Australia for a reasonable period (usually two years).
+A person can also be sponsored by a member of an Australian parliament, a local government mayor or an authorised person representing an Australian government, or Australian state or territory government department or agency.
+A sponsor cannot sponsor more than one person at the same time, unless the people being sponsored are members of the same family unit.
+A sponsor must guarantee that the person being sponsored will leave Australia before their visa expires.
+At times, a sponsor might be asked to provide a security bond, which will usually be between $5000 and $15 000 per person as a guarantee of a timely exit on the part of the person being sponsored.
+If the visa holder overstays, the sponsor will be barred from sponsoring another visitor in the same visa class for five years.
+The person being sponsored must be outside Australia when applying for this visa and must wait for a decision by Home Affairs before entering Australia.

 This stream is for business people who would like to travel to Australia for a short business visit to undertake negotiations or participate in a conference.
-The applicant must establish their business background and that they have a good business reason for travel to Australia.
-An applicant must be outside Australia when they apply for this visa and when the visa is decided.
+The business person must establish their business background and that they have a good business reason for travel to Australia.
+They cannot work for an Australian organisation or sell goods or services to the public.
+A person must be outside Australia when they apply for this visa and when the visa is decided.
 A sponsor is not required.

 This stream is for people from the People’s Republic of China who are travelling in an organised tour group.
 The applicant must be a citizen of China and must be in China when they apply for this visa and when the visa is decided.
 An application must be made through an agent registered under the Approved Destination Status Scheme as part of a group tour following an approved itinerary.
 A sponsor is not required.
 This visa has a mandatory ‘no further stay’ condition (8503) attached.

 This visa is for people wanting to travel to Australia as a tourist or to engage in business visitor activities.
 This visa allows travel and entry to Australia on multiple occasions until a date specified by the Minister for Immigration, Citizenship and Multicultural Affairs (which must not be more than 10 years after the date of grant of the visa) and to remain in Australia, after each entry, for three months.
-The visa applicant must not intend to engage in activities that will have adverse consequences for employment or training opportunities, or conditions of employment for Australian citizens or permanent residents.
-An application can be made onshore or offshore, but the applicant must be in the same place at the time of making the application and at the time a decision is made on the application.
+A person applying for this visa must not intend to engage in activities that will have adverse consequences for employment or training opportunities, or conditions of employment for Australian citizens or permanent residents.
+An application can be made onshore or offshore, but the person applying must be in the same place at the time of making the application and at the time a decision is made on the application.

-An Electronic Travel Authority (ETA) (subclass 601) allows citizens of certain countries to apply for a visa through their travel agent or at their nearest immigration office outside Australia.
-Citizens of some countries are able to apply online.
+An Electronic Travel Authority (ETA) (subclass 601) allows citizens of certain countries to apply for a visa using the Australian ETA app.
 An ETA allows for a stay of up to three months, or three months on each arrival if the ETA allows multiple re-entries to Australia over a 12-month period.

 An ETA is linked electronically to the applicant’s passport.
-To be eligible to apply for an ETA, an applicant must:
+To be eligible to apply for an ETA, one must:

 - hold a citizen passport of an ETA-eligible country.

-While not strictly a visitor visa, an applicant can apply for a Medical Treatment Visa (subclass 602) if they have a medical condition and want to travel to Australia for a medical consultation or medical treatment.
-An applicant can also consider applying for this visa if they want to donate an organ.
+While not strictly a visitor visa, a person can apply for a medical treatment visa (subclass 602) if they have a medical condition and want to travel to Australia for a medical consultation or medical treatment.
+A person can also consider applying for this visa if they want to donate an organ.
 This visa may also be granted to those who want to support the person who is having medical treatment in Australia.

-An applicant can apply for a Medical Treatment Visa onshore as well as offshore.
+A person can apply for a medical treatment visa onshore as well as offshore.
 This visa is generally granted for three to twelve months.
-A document checklist on the DHA website outlines the evidence required to be provided with an application for this visa.
+A document checklist on the Home Affairs website outlines the evidence required to be provided with an application for this visa.